About this release

 Public Health Scotland provides quarterly information on the following immunisations and vaccine-preventable diseases under surveillance in Scotland:

 - invasive pneumococcal disease

-- The number of reported cases of vaccine-preventable diseases in Scotland generally remains low and stable.
+- The number of reported cases of vaccine-preventable diseases in Scotland remains low and stable.

-- No cases of measles were reported during the first quarter of 2020, however increased measles activity in Europe and globally poses a threat to international travellers and Scotland.
-This risk is likely to be reduced by the on-going global travel restrictions enforced due to the COVID-19 pandemic.
+- No cases of measles have been reported since 2019, and numbers across Europe have declined over the past 12 months.
+However, measles activity in Europe and globally continues to pose a threat to international travellers and in Scotland as global travel restrictions are relaxed throughout the COVID-19 pandemic.

 If you have an enquiry relating to this publication, please email email@example.com.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.

 Requesting other formats and reporting issues

 If you require publications or documents in other formats, please email firstname.lastname@example.org.

 To report any issues with a publication, please email email@example.com.